< Back

 The above programs work by preventing population establishment.
 Adult psyllids are targeted as they enter the field, so they won't lay eggs that hatch into nymphs that become the next generation of adults.

-3) RESCUE TREATMENTS: If adult psyllids are not controlled as they enter the field, and eggs and nymphs are present, then insecticides can be applied to control psyllids before they become the next generation of adults.
+3) RESCUE TREATMENTS TARGETING IMMATURE STAGES: If adult psyllids are not controlled as they enter the field, and eggs and nymphs are present, an insecticide can be applied to control psyllids before they become the next generation of adults.
 The aim is to prevent colony establishment and exponential population growth.
 Insecticides that specifically target the egg and nymph stages are generally used in this case.
-Growers who are not as averse to risk may decide to use this more "reactive" but riskier approach to potato psyllid and zebra chip management.
+This is a riskier approach to potato psyllid and zebra chip management since infected adults that entered the field could bring in the disease.
+But this approach can limit further spread.

 monitoring for psyllid eggs and nymphs